Read This First

 Prompt 3: The following are proposed ways to refute the coherence of a moral system.
 Elaborate on each and provide any evaluative criteria of your own.

-The section turns on Temporal inconsistency in the application of morality, Regional inconsistency in the application of morality, and Temporal Inconsistency in the Application of Morality.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Temporal inconsistency in the application of morality, Regional inconsistency in the application of morality, and Temporal Inconsistency in the Application of Morality in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Temporal inconsistency in the application of morality distinct from Regional inconsistency in the application of morality.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Temporal inconsistency in the application of morality distinct from Regional inconsistency in the application of morality.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Disagreement on specific moral facts